 Hip replacement recalls typically take place after a number of adverse events are reported from patients.
-This is the case for both the Stryker and DePuy hip replacement recalls.
-The recalled Stryker and DePuy devices featured a metal-on-metal junction that created issues for patients.
+This is the case for most MoM hip replacement recalls in which devices featured a metal-on-metal junction that created issues for patients.
 Over time, the metals rubbed together during routine daily movement.
 This caused the metals to corrode and fret.
 Metallic debris was then created and deposited at the implant site.

 As a result, patients experienced a range of symptoms such as inflammation, infection, and damage to the tissue and bone surrounding the implant.
 Many patients developed pseudotumors, or tumor-like growths.
 In severe cases, the metallic ions entered the patient’s bloodstream, causing a condition called metallosis.
 Metallosis can cause damage to other organs such as the kidneys, heart, and thyroid.
 Nervous system damage may also occur from metallosis.

 The FDA has cited a number of risks for hip replacement devices, including: